Josu-Rubio/Film-4-U/README.md

 The watch page consists of a model (every movie redirect to the same page) of how the total information on such movie should be shown.
 It consists of a video of the movie (a trailer, actually), the complete information about it, and some related movies.

+<sub><sup>combining the two tags</sup></sub>
-- Thank you for checking on this repository.
+Thank you for checking on this repository.
 Any issue you could find, or any question about it, do not hesitate to contact me.